uniba-dsg/docker-tutorial/3_compose.md

 <a id="ship"></a>
 ## 3.4 Step 4: Build and run your app with Compose

-1. From your project directory, start up your application by running `docker-compose up`.
+1. From your project directory, start up your application by running `docker compose up`.

 ```
-$ docker-compose up
+$ docker compose up
 Creating network "composetest_default" with the default driver
 Creating composetest_web_1 ...
 Creating composetest_redis_1 ...